 Cooking in any family generally tends to be a busy affair.
 The same process taking place in a joint family kitchen took on another dimension.
-One person was in charge of lighting the open fires, another person, perhaps a maid working only during the day, would be busy chopping and shredding veggies (all per strict instructions from my Nanny), and another person would be getting all the ingredients ready close to the fire in preparation for the cooking session.
+One person was in charge of lighting the open fires, another person, perhaps a maid working the day shift, would be busy chopping and shredding veggies (all per Nanny’s strict instructions), and another person would be getting all the ingredients ready close to the fire in preparation for the cooking session.

-My earliest cooking memories are from that large kitchen in the joint family in Bengal where dishes were prepared fresh daily.
+My earliest cooking memories from that large kitchen in the joint family in Bengal were dishes that were prepared fresh, daily.
 My grandmother, or Nanny as we lovingly called her, was very much in charge of what vegetables and fish were to be bought in the local bazaar and how the cook had to prepare the dishes.
 All hell would break lose if the cook produced something other than what was specifically ordered by Nanny:)

 After this followed a period of stay in New York followed by all sorts of interesting jobs.
 After completing a BSc (Hons) degree in Environmental Studies from the University of Hertfordshire, I found myself temping in many kitchens in the UK.
 The sounds and smells of those street food eateries in Kolkata (which I thought, I had forgotten since I was so westernised) began to resurface with greater frequency.
-Every time I temped in a new canteen or some place similar, I was surprised at how limited the vegetarian options were.
+Every time I temped in a new canteen or a some place similar, I was surprised at how limited the vegetarian options were.
 Chilli beans and Lasagna and the same salad mix.
 That’s it!
 I thought, surely the chef’s would be interested in finding out more about the variety that actually existed in the big world out there.
-I was only to be disappointed.
-So, the idea to set up my own little eatery to reproduce some of those foods that were sitting in my memory bank grew.
+I was always disappointed.
+So, I thought, if I ever had the money I’d should like to buy a catering trailer and have a go.

 See you soon and happy eating